 - have fewer healthier children who are 40% more likely to live past the age of five.

-It has been almost two years since GATEWAY was introduced at Chitiwiri by its partner school in the UK, through the Starfish School Linking Programme.
+GATEWAY was introduced at Chitiwiri by its partner school in the UK, through the Starfish School Linking Programme.
 Before its introduction the school had very few girls registered with far more boys attending the school.
 When the programme was introduced at Chitiwiri, the whole community welcomed it so much that they formed a women’s group which now produce the GATEWAY packs and distribute them to every female student who starts menstruating.

 Teachers at Maganga Secondary School, who are working in partnership with the Gateway project, described how girls distance themselves by minimising their interaction with others.